WCRE FOURTH QUARTER 2020 REPORT: SOUTHERN NEW JERSEY & PHILLY CRE MARKETS REMAIN ON SHAKY GROUND AS PANDEMIC WEARS ON

 WCRE also reports on the Southern New Jersey retail market.
 Highlights from the retail section of the report include:

-● Retail vacancy in Camden County fell to 6 percent from 6.9 percent in Q3.
-While average rents stayed in the range of $17.00/sf NNN.
+• Retail vacancy in Camden County ticked up to 10.5 percent after posting a large increase from Q2 to Q3.
+While average rents changed little, in the range of $11.78/sf NNN.

-● Retail vacancy in Burlington County ticked up very slightly, to 7.7 percent, with average rents in the range of $12.52/sf NNN.
+• Retail vacancy in Burlington County jumped to 10 percent, up from 7.6 percent, with average rents increasing to the range of $14.14/sf NNN.

-● Retail vacancy in Gloucester County jumped to 11.7 from 7.4 percent, with average rents in the range of $13.27/sf NNN.
+• Retail vacancy in Gloucester County went up again, to 13.7 increasing throughout the year, with average rents unchanged in the range of $13.14/sf NNN.

 The full report is available upon request.